CakeInTech/online-kitchen/README.md

 # Online Restaurant (Bon Appetite)

-> Food recipe website for searching ingridients and also a database of food information.
-You can look at the ingridients and also cooking reipes and the main ingridients
+> An intuitive online platform for discovering delicious recipes and mastering the art of cooking.
+Explore a wide variety of cuisines, filter by dietary restrictions, and access step-by-step instructions and cooking tips to elevate your culinary skills.

 ## Built With